ajarara/circe-actions/README.md

 (circe-actions-register 'activity-in-foo 'spit-out-payload)
 ```

 That's it.
-The next time activity-in-foo returns true (or non-nil), spit-out-payload is run with the same arguments.
+The next time you recieve a message satisfying activity-in-foo, spit-out-payload is run with the same arguments.

 This only occurs once.
 If you want it to persist, set the persist flag: